Parish Profile

 Increase productivity and profitability of Louisiana agriculture

-• Make home and farm visits to provide educational information to solve problems.
+• Make home and farm visits to provide educational information to solve problems

-• Certify Private Pesticide Applicators and Worker Protection Standards (WPS) through the Iberville Sugarcane Production Meeting.
+• Certify Private Pesticide Applicators and Worker Protection Standards (WPS) through the Iberville Sugarcane Production Meeting

-• Conduct prescribed burn management certifications.
+• Conduct prescribed burn management certifications

-• Promote Best Management Practices (BMP) for gardens, lawns, landscapes, and fruit/vegetable trees.
+• Promote Best Management Practices (BMP) for gardens, lawns, landscapes, and fruit/vegetable trees

-• Conduct school and community garden programs to educate both youth and adults about healthy lifestyles.
+• Conduct school and community garden programs to educate both youth and adults about healthy lifestyles

-• Westside Master Gardener Program
+• Continue to foster the Westside Master Gardener Program

 Build leaders and good citizens through 4-H Youth Development

-• Develop and implement service-learning projects throughout the parish.
+• Develop and implement service-learning projects throughout the parish in conjunction with H.Y.P.E.

-• Implement 4-H activities which develop leadership and citizenship skills.
+• Implement 4-H activities which develop leadership and citizenship skills

-• Develop life skills through educational programs conducted in school club meetings, service-learning projects, workshops, and after school activities.
+• Develop life skills through educational programs conducted in school club meetings, service-learning projects, workshops, and after school activities

 Strengthen families and communities

-• Provide educational opportunities on nutrition education, budget-friendly awareness, and chronic disease prevention.
+• Provide educational opportunities on nutrition education, budget-friendly awareness, and chronic disease prevention

-• Conduct community forums, assessments, and other community engagement to assess public health hurdles amongst the parish.
+• Conduct community forums, assessments, and other community engagement to assess public health hurdles amongst the parish

-• Recruit coalition and stakeholders to assist in developing plans to better support healthy lifestyles for residents.
+• Recruit coalition and stakeholders to assist in developing plans to better support healthy lifestyles for residents

-• Conduct policy, system, and environmental changes to create opportunities for people to eat healthy and get physically active.
+• Conduct policy, system, and environmental changes to create opportunities for people to eat healthy and get physically active

-• Increase the community’s awareness, knowledge, and capacity about healthier lifestyle choices to improve health outcomes by accessing available resources.
+• Increase the community’s awareness, knowledge, and capacity about healthier lifestyle choices to improve health outcomes by accessing available resources

-You are the local supporters and beneficiaries of the LSU AgCenter extension programs.
-Your support keeps these programs in your communities.
+Our stakeholders at the parish level are the local supporters and beneficiaries of the LSU AgCenter cooperative extension programs.
+Their support keeps these critical programs in their communities.

-• Building leaders and good citizens through 4-H Youth Development
+• 4-H and Youth Development

 For the latest research-based information on just about anything, visit our website: LSUAgCenter.com